flyingrhinonz/nftwatch/README.md

 Configuring nftwatch
 --------------------

-Some configs are in:  nftwatch.yml
+Some configs are in:  `nftwatch.yml`    .
 Others are hardcoded into the code - subject to improvement.
 Config file will be loaded from these paths - whichever is found first.
 If no config file is found - builtin defaults will be used.
+It's safe to run nftwatch without a config file.

 * ~/.config/nftwatch/nftwatch.yml
 * ~/.nftwatch.yml